bjmt/quaqc/doc/quaqc.1.md

     Can be gzipped.

 **\--rg-tag**=*STR*
-:   Filter reads using a different SAM tag then the read group (RG) tag.
+:   Filter reads using a different SAM tag than the read group (RG) tag.
 This
     can be used, for example, to filter single-cell BAMs using the barcode (CB) tag.
 Please note that the SAM spec requires all possible RG groups to be encoded in the header, meaning quaqc can check that the provided groups